cubexgani/tourist-login/README.md

 npm run android
 ```

+Connect your phone using USB, and enable USB debugging in the phone settings.

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.